input-output-hk/hermes/hermes/apps/README.md

    # Build just the Hermes engine
    just build-hermes

+   # For development, you can build components individually:
-   # Build just the Athena WASM module and package
+   # Build just the Athena WASM modules and package
    just build-athena

    # Run Athena (requires prior build)